-The John Deere biography continues in 1858 .
-The U.S. experienced a financial crisis and businesses across the country found sales slipping, Deere’s included.
-Despite the financial struggle, Deere continued working to create efficient and reliable equipment in the agriculture and blacksmith trade.
-In 1863, Deere invented the first ride-on plow, the Hawkeye Riding Cultivator, which relied on horses to pull the plow instead of a man pushing it himself.
+As his company grew, so did John Deere’s imagination.In 1863, Deere invented the first ride-on plow, the Hawkeye Riding Cultivator, which relied on horses to pull the plow instead of a man pushing it himself.
+This was another huge leap forward in productivity for farmers, who could now plow more land, faster, and not only raise enough crops to feed their families, but also have enough left over to sell.
+This elevated many once-poor farm families from subsistence level to being well-off, contributing to the eventual overall economic boom of the Second Industrial Revolution.
 At this time, Deere handed the company over to his only surviving son, Charles Deere, who continued his father’s business in Moline, IL, the current company headquarters.

 Now let’s take a closer look at John Deere as a person.
 Once the company was in the hands of his son, Deere focused his attention on civil and political affairs in Moline.
 He was elected as Mayor of Moline and served as the president to the National Bank of Moline, as well as the director of the Moline Public Library.
 His involvement in the public affairs of his community and his influential work as an inventor established Deere as a respected and reliable businessman, a person the American farmer could relate to.
 His devotion to all areas of his life, including to his wife and nine children, has shaped the John Deere Company into the dependable and loyal brand it is known as today.

 Where is John Deere’s Grave?

 When John Deere passed on on May 17, 1886, at the age of 82, he was laid to rest in Moline, IL, where his beloved company was founded and is still headquartered today.